 From where to buy a small turkey.
-Whether to buy fresh or frozen and how to safely defrost a frozen whole turkey.
+Whether to buy fresh or frozen, and how to safely defrost a frozen whole turkey.

 To what to stuff with, how to remove a wishbone and string the poultry.
 And finally, of course, the temperature and cooking times for how long to roast?

-Check out the slideshow below for step by step images for preparing and cooking a small whole turkey.
+Check out the slideshow below for step-by-step images for preparing and cooking a small whole turkey.

-There is a wealth of information to read through on this blog page, if you don't want all the 'in's and outs of the turkey's a***' feel free to jump straight to the recipe card.
+There is a wealth of information to read through on this blog page.
+If you don't want all the 'ins and outs of the turkey's a***', feel free to jump straight to the recipe card.

-What size Turkey do I need for a small family?
+What size turkey do I need for a small family?

 The pictures you see in this blog post are of a 3.6kg Whole Turkey.
-There was plenty to serve us, a family of 4 (2 Adults and 2 Children) with enough for leftovers!
+There was plenty to serve us, a family of 4 (2 Adults and 2 Children) with enough leftovers!

 Whole Turkey Weight | Number of Servings |